bitwarden/help/_articles/miscellaneous/vault-sync.md

 {%note%}Self-hosted users can enable Push notifications powered by the Bitwarden cloud.{%endnote%}

+You can also sync your vault on-demand with the pull down gesture.
+Navigate to **Settings > Sync > Enable sync on refresh** to enable sync on refresh.

 ### Browser extensions

 The Bitwarden browser extensions sync **personal** vaults automatically.